6 Best French Canadian TV Shows to Study With: Comedies and Dramas

 If you’re specifically studying Canadian French, TV shows are the perfect tool to pick up the accent and culture.
 But they’re also fun and helpful for general French learners who want to mix up their listening practice.

-We’ll show you the best French Canadian TV shows and where to watch them tonight.
+In this guide, I’ll show you the best French Canadian TV shows and where to watch them.

-If you’ve already fallen in love with the British or American version of “The Office,” this could be the perfect French Canadian TV series to help you learn the local language.
+If you love the British or American version of “The Office,” this could be the perfect French Canadian TV series to help you learn the local language.
 You’re guaranteed to love the plot and mockumentary style, and you’ll have fun comparing all the characters to their counterparts in the series from your home country.

 You can watch the full series, which is sadly only 12 episodes, on YouTube.
 The channel provides closed captions in French, so you can follow along by reading if understanding by listening alone is too challenging.
 This can also help your French reading skills!